Limenius/Liform/README.md

 ## Installation

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this library:
+Open a console, enter your project directory and execute the following command to download the latest stable version of this library:

     $ composer require limenius/liform